pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

     BUG:FIXED:#123456       # Closes the bug report #123456 as RESOLVED/FIXED

 #.
 If your package needs an exception, please control Exceptions_ list and follow `exception request`_ process.
+#.
+If your package is a new package exception request please also request for `package review`_ for new packages.

 Merging to `testing source repository`_:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^